eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - This trust model is conceptual and may be implemented by Member States in different ways.
 For example, the different Trusted Lists may be implemented as a single list, provided that this list clearly indicates which trust anchors can be used for which purposes.
 Similarly, a Member State may decide to combine multiple Trusted List Providers and/or Certificate Authorities into a single entity, again provided that that entity maintains clear separations between its different roles and responsibilities.
 In some case, existing entities can probably be used to fulfil these roles.

 - For PIDs, qualified EAAs, and PuB-EAAs, interoperability is required (see [Section 4.2.2](#422-interoperability)) and therefore, this trust model will be implemented using X.509 certificates and X.509-based Certificate Authorities according to [[RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)] and [[RFC3647](https://datatracker.ietf.org/doc/html/rfc3647)].
 The same is true for non-qualified EAAs complying with [ISO/IEC 18013-5].
-However, for non-qualified EAAs complying with [SD-JWT VC] or [W3C VC DM v1.0 or 2.0], other trust frameworks may be used, such as [OpenID Federation].
+However, for non-qualified EAAs complying with [SD-JWT VC] or [W3C VC DM v1.0 or 2.0], other trust frameworks may be used.

 - This trust model is valid for both remote and proximity use cases.
 However, technical measures taken to ensure that the requirements on trust are fulfilled may differ between these two use cases.
 Moreover, the authentication and authorisation mechanisms will depend on the characteristics of the interacting parties.